ccatto/dev-handbook-catto/Cloud/Azure/Training/Az-204-MS-Cert-Developer-Associate/4-Cosmos-DB/working-with-cosmos.md

   - `CreateItemAsync` – Adds a new item (requires `id` and partition key).
   - `ReadItemAsync` – Reads an item by ID and partition key.
   - `GetItemQueryIterator` – Queries items using SQL-like syntax with parameters.

+The ReadItemAsync method of the container class of .NET SDK for Azure Cosmos DB has two mandatory parameters: `partitionKey` and `itemId`.
+The consistencyLevel parameter is part of the optional requestOptions parameter of the ReadItemAsync.

 ## Additional Resources
 - [azure-cosmos-dotnet-v3 GitHub repository](https://github.com/Azure/azure-cosmos-dotnet-v3) – Latest sample solutions and examples.